-You should upfront of in saying how confident you are in your opinion and if it’s a suggestion, a conviction or an opinion.
+You should be upfront about how confident you are in your opinion, and you should be upfront if it’s a suggestion, a conviction or an opinion.

 There’s also a weigh in the exchange depending on your position.
 It’s more important the student understand the teacher first than the other way around.